brassica-collective/handbook/content/brassica/handbook/Agreements/entry_and_exit_pathways.md

 2. Remain on unexplained absence for two consecutive intervals (in addition to the two intervals of inactivity required to trigger the ‘unexplained absence’ process), or;
 3. Meet the exit criteria defined in another agreement of the collective.

-When a participant opts-out indefinitely or is otherwise indefinitely absent, PAS Crew will coordinate the following process:
+When a participant opts-out indefinitely or is otherwise indefinitely absent, Ops Crew will coordinate the following process:

 1. Removing the exiting participant’s access to the collective's communication channels
 2. Reminding the exiting participant that they are relinquishing their expectations of the collective (including expectations of housing security, if relevant).